azeem/jstatic/README.md

 * `destPath` - the path where the file will be written to at the end of this flow.
 * `content` - the file contents

-This dictionary is then passed sequentially through a series of generators (which modify/add items int the dictionary etc.).
+This dictionary is then passed sequentially through a series of generators (which modify/add items in the dictionary etc.).
 The resulting data is then written at the destination.

 ### Configuring jstatic
 The minimum configuration required is a [Files Array][1] for each target, specifying the source files and destination.